samanthamarberger/my-final-phase-3-frontend-project/README.md

 * Browse the web application!

 ### Application Purpose ###
-This web application allows the user to look at and add muscle groups and their associated exercises. the user can also add edit and delete exercises.
+This web application allows the user to look at and add muscle groups and their associated exercises.
+The user can also add edit and delete exercises.
 There is a NavBar at the top that allows the user to toggle between the Home page and the Muscle Groups page.

 It is still in the growing process.
 I hope to add more functionality to it in the future, such as:
 * Adding a stretches component so that the user can find stretches based off of a muscle group